spanag/eden/README.md

 ## Dockerfile

-A demonstration-ready Docker image is available, using the Dockerfile on this top-level directory.
+A demonstration-ready Docker image is available.
 Beside EDEN, the demo image also contains the following:

 - Jupyter Notebook
 - NEURON simulator package, also for neural-network simulations